galaxyproject/training-material/topics/climate/tutorials/fates-jupyterlab/tutorial.md

 > <comment-title>Using JupyterLab Terminal</comment-title>
 >
 > Most of the tutorial (except visualization) can be executed from a JupyterLab Terminal.
 In that case,
 > you should not add `%%bash` to your commands.
-More on JupyterLab Terminal can be found [here](https://jupyterlab.readthedocs.io/en/stable/user/terminal.html).
+More on JupyterLab Terminal can be found on [Read the Docs](https://jupyterlab.readthedocs.io/en/stable/user/terminal.html).
 {:  .comment}

 ## Get CLM-FATES EMERALD release